Find the Best Critical Illness Insurance for Your Client

 How do I find the best critical illness insurance broker?

 There are several ways to find high-quality critical illness insurance brokers.
 Referrals from trust sources already in your network are often your best resource.
-You should also consider NAIFA, a trusted nonprofit association for insurance brokers and financial advisors.
+You can also connect with NAILBA, a leading insurance industry organization promoting consumer choice.

 You can also do your research by prospecting several insurance brokerages in your area.
 We recommend looking for these qualities in a broker: